viccic/Thesis_Victoria_Tsalapati/README.md

 ## Nearest Voxel Distance Distribution Generator:
 It accepts a LAS file and returns a png file of the Nearest Voxel Distance Distributions based on the voxel grids of sizes of 0.03, 0.05, 0.07, 0.1, 0.3 and 0.5 derived from it.
+Please open the code and make the suitable configurations.

 ## Error Distribution Histogram Generator:
 It processes the csv files of sensor data and of simulated data and prints the RMSE and MBE values and returns a png file of the Error Distribution Histogram.
 CSV files should include only the values in a column with dates.
+Please open the code and make the suitable configurations.

 ## MBE Time Series Generator (for clear-sky, cloudy and intermediate sky conditions):
-It processes the range of hours of a list the csv files of sensor data and of simulated data of clear-sky, cloudy and intermediate sky conditions and prints the MBE values for each sky condition and returns a png file of the MBE Time Series.
+It processes the range of hours as a list and the csv files of sensor data and of simulated data of clear-sky, cloudy and intermediate sky conditions and prints the MBE values for each sky condition and returns a png file of the MBE Time Series.
 CSV files should include first the column with dates and second the column with values.
+Please open the code and make the suitable configurations.